chcly/ModuleTemplate/README.md

 # Template

-A sub-module template repository.

-Its purpose is to define the initial project structure for sub-modules.
-A sub-module should be able to stand on its own, or included in larger projects as a component piece.
+This template defines the CMake layout for a stand-alone / embedded project.
+The primary purpose for this structure is to have sub-modules that stand on their own, or included into larger projects as a component piece.
 If the module itself requires extra dependencies then they should be included into the module as sub-modules.

 The `${PROJECT}_ExternalTarget` variable is used to determine whether or not to compile dependencies locally or have them resolved later in the larger project.

-if `${PROJECT}_ExternalTarget` is false then the module should be built as a standalone project.
+If `${PROJECT}_ExternalTarget` is false then the module should be built as a standalone project.

 Dependencies should adhere to the same naming strategy to keep everything consistent.
 Sub-modules should define the same include and library variables relative to the `${PROJECT}_ExternalTarget` variable.